Learning Evolves In Europe

 It took more than a few people in one part of the world to bring about the changes leading to the Renaissance and Scientific Revolution.
 History proves that exchanges among many cultures over a very long period of time contributed to modern inventions and scientific understanding.
 Ultimately, it is the result of humanity’s desire and cooperation to preserve and pass on knowledge from one generation to the next.

-Learn about about the journal of knowledge into Spain here.
+Learn more about the journey of knowledge into Spain here.